shader-slang/shader-slang.github.io/docs/reflection-api.md

 > ======================================================

-## Shader Cursors: Writing the Application/Engine Code to Actually Bind Things
+## How to actually bind with Shader Cursor

 ### Why Shader Cursors?